Get emailed when this bill changes status, is amended, or advances.

 Key Provisions

-- Aggrieved individuals have the right to legal action against violators.
-Verified against metadata.
+Aggrieved individuals have a right of action against violators.

 Latest Legislative Action